Last updated: 2020-07-12

-- Deep reinforcement learning doesn’t work yet, by Alex Irpan - good look at current problems in deep RL, many entertaining examples (doesn’t go into details of algorithms)
+- Deep reinforcement learning doesn’t work yet, blog by Alex Irpan - good look at current problems in deep RL, many entertaining examples (doesn’t go into details of algorithms)

-- Pong from pixels, by Andrej Karpathy - goes into details of implementing policy gradient algorithm on the pong Atari game to illustrate RL in action, accompanied by sweet, simple code
+- Pong from pixels, blog by Andrej Karpathy - goes into details of implementing policy gradient algorithm on the pong Atari game to illustrate RL in action, accompanied by sweet, simple code

 Do in parallel: